dhamodharandeepthi/JS-PROJECTS/01.BackgroundColorSwitcher/Readme.md

 # Background Color Switcher 🚥

-This is a simple web application that allows users to change the background color of the page by selecting a color from a list of options.
-The project is implemented using HTML, CSS, and JavaScript.
+A simple web application that allows users to switch the background color of the page by clicking on color buttons.
+The application uses HTML, CSS, and JavaScript to create an interactive user experience.

 ## App link